JoshOrndorff/recipes/CONTRIBUTING.md

 ### What to Contribute

 Anything you think will make the Recipes better, is worth proposing.
 Here are some ideas to get you started.
+All of these ideas and more are listed in our [issue queue](https://github.com/substrate-developer-hub/recipes/issues)

 * **Test Coverage** - Not all code is covered, and not all covered code is covered well, but we would like more and better coverage.
 * **New recipes** - If you know how to do something useful in Substrate that is not yet covered in the Recipes, please contribute.